 The Dents Museum was established in 1986.
 The Dents Museum collection includes many examples of gloves from the 16th, 17th, 18th and 19th centuries, right through to the present day.
 In addition, we have a collection of antique specialised sewing machines, glove making tools, and a wealth of photographs and documents dating back to the 1890’s.

 Many early examples of gloves in the collection have been conserved, that is to say, these gloves have supports inside them, and they are displayed on handling boards.
 The supports aim to reduce the stress on the materials used to make the gloves, which in some cases, are very fragile.
-You can read more about our museum by going to our blog.

 4 single Jubilee Gloves to Commemorate Queen Victoria’s Diamond Jubilee c1897.